 venue and time: 20:00 to 21:30 St Denys Community Centre, Main Hall, SO17 2JZ

 Corner of Priory Rd and Adelaide Rd opposite the Junction Inn (strict policy of no drinks to be brought over from the pub to the community centre), level access with no steps.
 200 metres from the Adelaide Rd side of St Denys railway station (no steps if alighting from Platform 4 trains from Fareham and Portsmouth direction, if alighting on Platform 1 from Southampton Central to Eastleigh trains also no steps but more like 400 metres via long ramp and Horsehoe Bridge to get to the community centre) .
 Previous use of this hall finishes at about 20:00 with 15 minutes grace, so the anticipated start to the science cafe talks would be no earlier than 20:10 as of this update.
 But as the earlier use of the hall is consistently finishing early, may be pushed back to 20:00 start.
-So little point in arriving here before 20:00 , but the foyer would be open , so no waiting in rain.
-Because of the hire cost for this hall there is a charge for entry to these talks, please place 2 pounds in the collecting jar near the entry door to the room.
+So little point in arriving here before 19:40 , but the foyer would be open , so no waiting in rain.
+Please take a seat from the rack , unfold , and place in a position staggered with respect to the seats in front of you and bear in mind the projector image is relatively low down.

 Monthly talks on a science subject

 Future talks, usually the third Tuesday of the month.

 Tuesday 21 August 2018 Prof Mark Cragg, Soton Uni - Antibody immunotherapy: overcoming cancer by engaging the immune system

 Tuesday 18 September 2018 A speaker from the Secrets of the Solent project (Hampshire & Isle of Wight Wildlife Trust) and citizen science , TBC